junli7/bloonsSchool/README.md

 **GamePanel Class Variables:**

 ```
-defaultMonkey (String): Constant string identifier for the default monkey type
+defaultMonkey (String): constant string identifier for the default monkey type

-bomberMonkey (String): Constant string identifier for the bomber monkey type
+bomberMonkey (String): constant string identifier for the bomber monkey type

-slowMonkey (String): Constant string identifier for the slow monkey type
+slowMonkey (String): constant string identifier for the slow monkey type

-monkeys (List): A list to store all active Monkey objects
+monkeys (List): list to store all active Monkey objects

-humans (List): A list to store all active Human objects
+humans (List): list to store all active Human objects

-selectedMonkey (Monkey): Reference to the currently selected Monkey (used for upgrading and selling)
+selectedMonkey (Monkey): refers to the current selected Monkey (used for upgrading and selling)

-upgradeControlPanelRef (UpgradeControlPanel): Reference to the UI panel for upgrades
+upgradeControlPanelRef (UpgradeControlPanel): refers to the UI panel for upgrades

-gameState (GameState): Reference to the GameState object managing game-wide parameters
+gameState (GameState): refers to the GameState object managing game-wide parameters

-map (Map): The gamemap, defining a path for humans
+map (Map): gamemap, defining a path for humans

-random (Random): A Random object used for procedural generation
+random (Random): Random object used for procedural generation

-waveDefinitions (List): A list of defined wave configurations
+waveDefinitions (List): list of defined wave configurations

 isPlacingMonkey (boolean): Boolean indicating if the user is currently in monkey placement mode

-placingMonkeyType (String): The type of monkey being placed
+placingMonkeyType (String): type of monkey being placed

-placementPreviewMonkey (Monkey): A temporary monkey shown before placement to indicate position and range
+placementPreviewMonkey (Monkey): temporary monkey shown before placement to indicate position and range

 placementValid (boolean): Boolean indicating if the current monkey placement position is valid

 placementMouseX, placementMouseY (int): Current mouse coordinates during monkey placement

-separationBuffer (double): A buffer distance used to ensure monkeys are not placed too close to each other or the path
+separationBuffer (double): buffer distance used to ensure monkeys are not placed too close to each other or the path

 gameIsOver (boolean): Boolean indicating if the game has ended

 restartButtonBounds (Rectangle): Defines the bounds of the restart game button

-restartButtonHoverColor (Color): Color of the restart button when hovered over.
+restartButtonHoverColor (Color): color of the restart button when hovered over.

-currentSpawnCooldownTicks (int): Countdown for the delay between enemy spawns.
+currentSpawnCooldownTicks (int): countdown for the delay between enemy spawns.

-currentProceduralWaveDefinition (WaveDefinition): The definition for a procedurally generated wave.
+currentProceduralWaveDefinition (WaveDefinition): defines a procedurally generated wave.

-lastProceduralWaveGenerated (int): Stores the wave number for which the last procedural wave was generated.
+lastProceduralWaveGenerated (int): stores the wave number for which the last procedural wave was generated.

 ```
 **GameState Class Variables:**
 ```

-money (int): Current in-game currency the player possesses.
+money (int):  amount of money the player has

-bloonsKilled (int): Total number of enemies killed by the player.
+bloonsKilled (int): total number of enemies killed by player

-currentWave (int): The current wave number the player is on.
+currentWave (int): current wave number

-lives (int): Current number of lives the player has remaining.
+lives (int): number of lives left

-initialLives (int): The starting number of lives for the game.
+initialLives (int): starting number of lives for the game

-initialMoney (int): The starting amount of money for the game.
+initialMoney (int): starting amount of money for the game
 ```
 **Human Class Variables:**
 ```
-x, y (double): Current coordinates of the human on the map.
+x, y (double): current coordinates of the human on the map

-currentSpeed (double): The current movement speed of the human.
+currentSpeed (double): current movement speed of the human

-originalSpeed (double): The base movement speed of the human.
+originalSpeed (double): base movement speed of the human

-hitboxDiameter (int): The diameter of the human's collision box.
+hitboxDiameter (int): diameter of the humans collision box

-health (int): Current health points of the human.
+health (int): current health points of the human

-currentPathIndex (int): The index of the current waypoint the human is moving towards.
+currentPathIndex (int): index of the current waypoint the human is moving towards

-camo (boolean): Indicates if the human is camouflaged (invisible to non-camo detecting monkeys).
+camo (boolean): boolean for if the human is camo (invisible to non-camo detecting monkeys)

-reachedEnd (boolean): Flag indicating if the human has reached the end of the path.
+reachedEnd (boolean): boolean indicating if the human has reached the end of the path

-sprite (BufferedImage): The image used to draw the human.
+sprite (BufferedImage): image used to draw the human

-currentAngleRadians (double): The current rotation angle of the human sprite.
+currentAngleRadians (double): current rotation angle of the human sprite

-humanType (String): The specific type of human (e.g., "normal", "kid", "bossbaby").
+humanType (String): specific type of human (ex. "human_baby)

-moneyReward (int): The amount of money rewarded to the player upon killing this human.
+moneyReward (int): amount of money rewarded to the player when human is killed

-slowEffectEndTimeMillis (long): Timestamp when any slow effect on the human will end.
+slowEffectEndTimeMillis (long): time when any slow effect on the human will end

-slowRate (double): The multiplier for slowing down human speed.
+slowRate (double): multiplier for slowing down human speed

-waypointThreshold (double): Distance threshold to consider a waypoint reached.

-random (Random): A Random object for selecting sprite variants.
+random (Random): Random object for selecting sprites

-currentSpriteVariants (List): List of possible sprite paths for this human type.
+currentSpriteVariants (List): list of possible sprite paths for this human type

-defaultCamoForType (boolean): Indicates if this human type is camouflaged by default.
+defaultCamoForType (boolean): boolean for if this human type is camo by default
 ```

 Map Class Variables:
 ```
-pathCoordinates (ArrayList): A list of Point objects defining the sequence of waypoints for enemies to follow.
+pathCoordinates (ArrayList): list of Point objects defining the points of the path for the enemies to follow.
 ```
 Monkey Class Variables:
 ```
 x, y (int): Current coordinates of the monkey on the map.

-range (double): The radius within which the monkey can detect and target humans.
+range (double): radius within which the monkey can detect and target humans.

-hitbox (double): The diameter of the monkey's collision box for placement.
+hitbox (double): diameter of the monkey's collision box for placement.

-upgradeCost (int): The cost to upgrade the monkey to the next level.
+upgradeCost (int): cost to upgrade the monkey to the next level.

-level (int): The current level of the monkey.
+level (int): current level of the monkey.

-projectiles (List): A list of projectiles currently fired by this monkey.
+projectiles (List): list of projectiles currently fired by this monkey.

-monkeyColor (Color): The base color used for drawing the monkey if no sprite is available.
+monkeyColor (Color): base color used for drawing the monkey if no sprite is available.

 COST (int): Static constant for the base cost of a default monkey.